 Tecton Centre refurbishment.

-As you may, or may not know, we actually altered the building we are based at in Fenny Stratford – The Tecton Centre.
+As you may, or may not know, we actually altered the building we are based at in Fenny Stratford, Milton Keynes – The Tecton Centre.
 It was previously The Salvation Army Hall, which was built in 1887.
-Many years later it became a store and workshop for an upholstery company but gradually fell into a state of disrepair.
+Many years later it became a store and workshop for an upholstery company but gradually fell into disrepair.
 As with many old buildings, a beneficial use has to be found before anyone will invest in refurbishment.

 In 2006 Building Tectonics Moved in.
-Subsequently many start-up companies benefited from the beautiful environment and flexible arrangements that the Tecton Centre has to offer and in 2010 we were proud to host our first Art Exhibition.
-Building Tectonics Ltd are pleased to share this great space with others who can appreciate good design.
+Subsequently, many start-up companies benefited from the beautiful environment and flexible arrangements that the Tecton Centre has to offer.
+In 2010 we were proud to host our first Art Exhibition.
+Building Tectonics Ltd is pleased to share this great space with others who can appreciate good design.

 Written by Jade Turney – Building Tectonics Ltd.